mendeljacks/sheets_env/README.md

 - From the same credentials page also create a service account.
 Choose a name and click done.
 This will allow headless environments such as heroku/github actions to fetch the env without launching a browser and doing oauth.
 To get the serviceAccountJson click the newly created service account and choose keys tab click add new key JSON.

 - Create a spreadsheet and share with people (keep the spreadsheetid from the url)
+- Share the sheet with the service account's email address ****@oauth-123456.iam.gserviceaccount.com

 - Enable google sheets api so google can bill you if you use the api too much https://console.cloud.google.com/apis/library/sheets.googleapis.com